 Adjustable, Stackable, Uniform, Optimized

 Climate-controlled growing space is often limited.
-Since our lights clip on to the lid of each vessel, they are stackable.
-You can easily fit 9 vessels in 1 cubic foot, and our Ethusiasts Kit comes with everything needed for a 9 vessel cube.
+The Photoblaster allows vessels to be stacked vertically.
+You can easily fit 9 vessels in 1 cubic foot.
 Connecting the boxes is easy – the power cords can be daisy chained from one LED light to the next (see picture).
-Your 9 vessel cube can be controlled by a single adjustable dimmer and power adapter.

 Control your cultures